Awards and Fellowships

 - NSF graduate research fellowship program, solicitation, program website, internal materials including successful applications from a UM student and alumnus, deadlines range from October 26-30 depending on discipline.

-- Science, Mathematics & Research for Transformation (SMART): website, deadline December 1, 2017, this program has a post-graduation service requirement.
+- Science, Mathematics & Research for Transformation (SMART): SMART website, deadline December 1, 2017, this program has a post-graduation service requirement.

 - NASA Fellowships: NASA NIFS OSSI website.